-Hi, I’m the founder and president of VocabularySpellingCity and Science4Us.
+Hi, I’m the founder and president of VocabularySpellingCity.
 Around the office, they sometimes call me the Mayor.
+Here’s the news: We have expanded to where we are now LearningCity!

-VocabularySpellingCity is a supplementary language arts program for word study, compatible with most published curriculum or for schools that are building their own.
+VocabularySpellingCity is a supplementary language arts program for building reading comprehension through vocabulary retention and building foundational literacy skills.
+It is compatible with most published curriculum or for schools that are building their own.

 Seventy percent of reading comprehension problems are due to vocabulary weakness.
 Most schools and districts are only beginning to deal with building an effective vocabulary-building program.
 Many are still hoping that if the kids read enough, they’ll absorb vocabulary through exposure, context clues, and word roots and suffix knowledge (NOTE, this isn’t generally effective).
 Other schools work with explicit instruction but are stuck on the weekly word list routine where students learn the words for Friday but have forgotten them by Monday (both research and common sense converge in saying that this weekly cycle is not effective).
 VocabularySpellingCity’s mission is to help schools and districts build an effective vocabulary-building strategy and support it with effective training and powerful game-based learning tools.